81w4/webhook-spammer/README.md

 # Webhook-Spammer
 A simple Webhook-Spammer made in python
+# Important
+The banner may not work in windows 11
 # How to use
 1. Open cmd in the folder and enter this command : "pip install -r requirements.txt"